Publishing

 Using

-To use your package in a project simply install minze plus your package.
+To use your package in a project simply install your package and then import and define the elements.
+Minze is embedded directly into the published package.

 npm